#docs #articles #setup #beginner #insights #presets

 Why Track Purchases?

 If you are offering In-App Purchases in your app, you might have noticed some delay in officially reported purchase stats.
 For example, App Store Connect charts do not offer any purchase data for the last 3 hours.
-Such a delay can be very annoying sometimes such as at the day of your app launch or a specific live event related to your app.
-On top of that, App Store Connect in particular signs you out of your account very regularly, making it annoying to quickly look up purchase statistics.
+Such a delay can be annoying sometimes such as at the day of your app launch or a specific live event related to your app.
+On top of that, App Store Connect in particular signs you out of your account regularly, making it annoying to quickly look up purchase statistics.

 That’s why you might want to set up a signal in your application to track purchases in your app through TelemetryDeck with just a couple of seconds delay, providing you with the live data you want.